ANSANJAY/HeapMemoryManagement/7_Meta and data block.md

 ### Technical Interview Questions and Answers

 1. **Q1**: How does a MetaBlock store information about its associated Data Block?
-   **A1**: A MetaBlock stores information such as the size of the Data Block, a pointer to the next MetaBlock, and a Boolean variable indicating whether the associated Data Block is free or occupied.
+   **A1**: A MetaBlock stores information such as the
+   -  `size of the Data Block`,
+   -  a `pointer to the next MetaBlock`, and a
+   -  `Boolean variable` indicating whether the associated Data Block is free or occupied.

 2. **Q2**: Why does the operating system sometimes add padding bytes to memory allocations, and how does this relate to 4-byte alignment?
    **A2**: Padding bytes are added to make the total size of the MetaBlock and DataBlock an integer multiple of four, known as 4-byte alignment.
 CPUs can access memory more efficiently when it's aligned this way, enhancing system performance.

 3. **Q3**: How does the `malloc` function know the starting address of a Data Block to return to the process?
-   **A3**: The `malloc` function, upon allocating a Data Block and MetaBlock, returns the starting address of the Data Block to the process.
+   **A3**: The `malloc` function, upon allocating a Data Block and MetaBlock,
+   - returns the `starting address of the Data Block` to the process.
 This address points to the memory location in the heap segment where the process can read or write its data.

 4. **Q4**: How can a custom `malloc` function ensure that it properly creates a Data Block and associated MetaBlock and returns the correct address?
    **A4**: A custom `malloc` function should: allocate the requested memory size plus the size of a MetaBlock, fill in the MetaBlock with details about the Data Block, and then return the starting address of the Data Block to the calling process.